matttelliott-flosports/flo-scss-1/site/content/docs/4.3/getting-started/introduction.md

 ## Community

-Stay up to date on the development of Bootstrap and reach out to the community with these helpful resources.
+Stay up to date on the development of FloSCSS and reach out to the community with these helpful resources.

 - Follow [@getbootstrap on Twitter](https://twitter.com/{{< param twitter >}}).
-- Read and subscribe to [The Official Bootstrap Blog]({{< param blog >}}).
+- Read and subscribe to [The Official FloSCSS Blog]({{< param blog >}}).
 - Join [the official Slack room]({{< param slack >}}).
 - Chat with fellow Bootstrappers in IRC.
 On the `irc.freenode.net` server, in the `##bootstrap` channel.
 - Implementation help may be found at Stack Overflow (tagged [`bootstrap-4`](https://stackoverflow.com/questions/tagged/bootstrap-4)).